michael2012z/BitBible/markdown/KJV/files/Ps.md

 8. As a snail which melteth, let every one of them pass away: like the untimely birth of a woman, that they may not see the sun.

-9. Before your pots can feel the thorns, he shall take them away as with a whirlwind, both living, and in his wrath.both…: Heb. as living as wrath
+9. Before your pots can feel the thorns, he shall take them away as with a whirlwind, both living, and in his wrath.

 10. The righteous shall rejoice when he seeth the vengeance: he shall wash his feet in the blood of the wicked.

-11. So that a man shall say, Verily there is a reward for the righteous: verily he is a God that judgeth in the earth.a reward…: Heb. fruit of the, etc
+11. So that a man shall say, Verily there is a reward for the righteous: verily he is a God that judgeth in the earth.

 ## Psalms 59

-1. To the chief Musician, Al–taschith, Michtam of David; when Saul sent, and they watched the house to kill him.Deliver me from mine enemies, O my God: defend me from them that rise up against me.Al–taschith…: or, Destroy notMichtam: or, A golden Psalmdefend…: Heb. set me on high
+1. To the chief Musician, Al–taschith, Michtam of David; when Saul sent, and they watched the house to kill him.Deliver me from mine enemies, O my God: defend me from them that rise up against me.

 2. Deliver me from the workers of iniquity, and save me from bloody men.

 3. For, lo, they lie in wait for my soul: the mighty are gathered against me; not for my transgression, nor for my sin, O Lord.

-4. They run and prepare themselves without my fault: awake to help me, and behold.help: Heb. meet
+4. They run and prepare themselves without my fault: awake to help me, and behold.

 5. Thou therefore, O Lord God of hosts, the God of Israel, awake to visit all the heathen: be not merciful to any wicked transgressors.
 Selah.